Yandex Cloud

 • name: Security profile name.

 • default_action: Action for the default basic rule.
-The action will apply to traffic not covered by the other rules.
-The possible values are ALLOW (allows all requests to the service) and DENY (denies them).
+This action will apply to traffic that does not match any other rule.
+It can be either ALLOW to allow all requests to Yandex Smart Web Security or DENY to deny them.

 • captcha_id: ID of the CAPTCHA in Yandex SmartCaptcha to verify suspicious requests.
-This is an optional parameter.
+This is an optional setting.

-• advanced_rate_limiter_profile_id: ARL profile security ID.
-This is an optional parameter.
+• advanced_rate_limiter_profile_id: ARL profile ID.
+This is an optional setting.

 • security_rule: Security rule description: